 As we paddled along our guide Hayden explained how the Maori owners of the land had created a marine reserve, which was now teeming with sea life.
 This surprisingly includes hammerhead sharks – a creature I’ve long admired and I’m keen to see in the wild…unfortunately not on this trip though!

-He also happened to mention how they’re frequently joined by Orca Whales – a massive bucket list tick I’ve yet to achieve – but something Tara was not happy on learning about!
+He also happened to mention how they’re frequently joined by Orca Whales – a massive bucket list tick I’ve yet to achieve – but something my buddy was not happy on learning about!
 I think the exact quote was “Chris if a killer whale swims under our kayak I’ll kill you myself”!hahaha!

 Heaps of Culture…and Coffee!